By: Jane Wasson

 When Google launched Gmail, the world quickly embraced it as versatile, feature-rich and intuitive—fostering communication and driving productivity.

-But the happily-ever-after has eluded both consumer and business users.
-Gmail’s popularity is a dog whistle for criminals of all stripes to attack, breach and infest inboxes, wreaking havoc on organizations—even on Google itself!
+But Gmail’s popularity is a dog whistle for criminals of all stripes to attack and, despite Gmail’s world-class security defenses, breach and infest inboxes, wreaking havoc on organizations—even on Google itself!

 The agent for delivering all but a fraction of this damage is deceptively simple and unobtrusive: a phish.
 In an endless game of “gotcha,” hackers impersonate trusted sources or use countless other ruses to persuade targets to click infected web links, download malware, and deliver up company funds.
 Even well-trained, skeptical users still take the bait nearly a third of the time.